Bandits dressed as police terrorise Moruga family

 A $3 million ransom has been demanded for Ramnarine's safe return.

-Recounting the horror, Thomas who owns Top Shotters Furniture shop located at Douglas Trace, St Mary’s Village, said around 9 pm, he went to take a bath after work, and left one of the workers, Lester Placide packing up his tools.
+Recounting the horror, Thomas who owns Top Shotters Furniture shop at Douglas Trace, St Mary’s Village, said around 9 pm, he went to take a bath after work, and left one of the workers, Lester Placide, packing up his tools.

-He said when he returned to the work area, he called out to Placide but was instead confronted by armed men wearing camouflage clothing, ski masks and gloves, who said they had a search warrant to search the premises.
+He said when he returned to the work area, he called out to Placide, but was instead confronted by armed men wearing camouflage clothing, ski masks and gloves, who said they had a warrant to search the premises.

-Thomas said he asked to see and read the warrant, and enquired about their names and badge number.
+Thomas said he asked to see and read the warrant, and asked their names and badge numbers.

-For talking too much, he was struck on his head and had a gun placed to the back of his neck.
-His hands were roughly pulled behind his back and placed in a pair of handcuffs, while he was searched.
-His wallet which had TT$1600, US$200, his ID card and drivers permit was taken.
+For talking too much, he was struck on his head and had a gun held to the back of his neck.
+His hands were roughly pulled behind his back and handcuffed while he was searched.
+His wallet, which held $1,600, US$200, his ID card and driver's permit, was taken.

-One of the men snatched a gold chain from his neck, which he said he paid one shilling for many years ago, but is now valued around TT$20,000 and, put it in his pocket.
+One of the men snatched a gold chain from his neck, which he said he paid a shilling for many years ago, but is now valued around $20,000, and put it in his pocket.

 The men then demanded the keys to Thomas' white Toyota Hilux Revolution van and his AD Wagon.

-He was bundled into the Hilux, which was driven by one of the men dressed in camouflage, while another dressed as a police, sat behind him with the gun aimed at his back.
-Placide was tied and placed in the trunk of a Hyundai Elantra.
+He was bundled into the Hilux, which was driven by one of the men dressed in camouflage, while another dressed as a police officer, sat behind him with the gun aimed at his back.
+Placide was tied up and put in the trunk of a Hyundai Elantra.

 Both vehicles made their way to Thomas' home a short distance away.

-The bandits then barged into the home, where they bound the hands of his wife and screaming daughters ages, 28, 20, 15 and 11, behind their backs with tie straps, and ordered them to lie on the floor.
+The bandits then barged into the house, where they bound the hands of his wife and screaming daughters, 28, 20, 15 and 11, and made them lie on the floor.

 Thomas said all the time the bandits kept demanding access to a safe which he continually denied he had, and that is when they threw him on a bed and threatened to kill him for not co-operating.

-“I though I was going to die.
-I started praying and begging God to spare my life because I did not want to die yet.”
+“I thought I was going to die.
+I started praying and begging God to spare my life, because I did not want to die yet.”

 He said after some 30 minutes, the men left in his Hilux and with the keys to two of his other vehicles and the remote control to his gate.

-His family then rushed outside of the house and started screaming for help.
+His family then rushed outside and started screaming for help.
 A neighbour who is also a police officer came to their aid, removed their bindings and called the Moruga police.

-A statement was taken from Thomas, but there was no search conducted because there was only one investigator on duty.
+A statement was taken from Thomas, but no search was done because only one investigator wasa on duty.

 “When criminals can impersonate law-enforcement officers and commit heinous acts, it is a clear indication that we are losing control of our communities.